Point Park History A proud institution with a rich history and a bright future

 In 1966 the college was granted four-year status, officially becoming Point Park College, and began awarding bachelor's degrees.
 Point Park's first graduate program (in journalism and mass communication) was established in 1981.
 Dance and theatre programs were introduced, which laid the groundwork for Point Park's current Conservatory of Performing Arts.

 After weathering a severe financial crisis in the mid-1990's, Point Park emerged to implement a new strategic plan and dramatically boost enrollment.
 In 2003, it achieved university status and became Point Park University.

-Today, the University enrolls nearly 4,000 full- and part-time students in 87 undergraduate programs and 13 graduate programs offered through its School of Arts and Sciences, School of Business, School of Communication and the Conservatory of Performing Arts.
-Its students represent 46 states and 36 countries.
+Today, the University enrolls approximately 3,600 full- and part-time students in more than 100 undergraduate, master's, doctoral and certificate programs offered through its School of Arts and Sciences, Rowland School of Business, School of Education, School of Communication, Conservatory of Performing Arts and Community Engagement.
+Its students represent 49 states/territories and 32 countries.

 The University's comprehensive strategic planning process has continued, focusing on enhancing academic excellence, a quality student experience, managed growth and community engagement.
 In 2008, Point Park moved into the next chapter of its development as a vibrant academic and community partner with the announcement of the Academic Village at Point Park University, a thriving living and learning hub.
 Point Park's $244 million campus and public enhancement space plan is already well on its way to transforming the University and Downtown Pittsburgh.